172nd Cavalry Regiment

 The 172nd Cavalry Regiment is an armored cavalry regiment of the Vermont Army National Guard, with one battalion currently active.
 First organized in 1861, the regiment has seen combat in the American Civil War, World War I, World War II, and the war on terror.
 Originally an infantry regiment, elements of the unit were consolidated with an antiaircraft unit in 1959 and converted into an armored regiment.
 In 1964, the remainder of the 172nd Infantry was consolidated with the 172nd Armor, as an armored regiment.

-In 2007, elements became an armored cavalry regiment.
-In 1982, a new infantry unit designated the 172nd Infantry Regiment was organized in the Vermont Army National Guard, but it is not lineally related to the previous 172nd Infantry/Cavalry, sharing the numerical designation only for historical purposes.
+In 2007, the regiment was retitled cavalry.
+In 1982, a new infantry unit designated the 172nd Infantry Regiment was organized in the Vermont Army National Guard, but it does not share the lineage of the previous 172nd Infantry/Cavalry, only the numerical designation.

 History

 American Civil War

 On 19 April 1861, a regiment of infantry was constituted in the Vermont Militia from volunteer companies (the Green Mountain Guards at Swanton the Woodstock Light Infantry at Woodstock the Ransom Guards at St. Albans the Bradford Guards at Bradford, the Cavendish Light Infantry at Cavendish, the New England Guards at Norhfield, the Allen Greys at Brandon, the Howard Guards at Burlington, the Union Guard at Middlebury. and the Rutland Light Guard at Rutland, designated on 27 May as the 1st Regiment, Vermont Volunteers, and mustered into federal service as a three months regiment on 9 May at Rutland.
 It was mustered out of federal service on 15 August 1861 at Brattleboro and was reorganized as militia companies.
 Several of these companies formed the 12th Regiment, Vermont Volunteers, organized from 12 August-25 September 1862 and mustered into federal service 4 October 1862 at Brattleboro.
 The regiment was mustered out of federal service 14 July 1863 at Brattleboro, and reorganized 22 November 1864 in the Vermont Militia as the 1st Brigade, of the 1st, 2nd, 3rd, and 4th Infantry Regiments.